Cycling The River Ash and Thames Path Circular

 Links: River Ash, Staines, Staines Moor, Shepperton, Walton-on-Thames, Desborough Island, Hammertons Ferry

-In the latest of my Chiltern Rivers Cycle Rides I explored the River Ash at the Southern end of the Colne Valley Regional Park.
-The Ash splits off from the River Colne next to the A30 Staines bypass North of the town and follows a South-Easterly direction to meet the Thames at Walton-on-Thames.
-Much of the route is hidden from public access so a cycle or walking trip of the Ash is one for the completists only.
-That definitely describes me so I had to do it.
-The reward for tackling it is the return route to Staines via the Thames Path.
+Much of its route is hidden away from public access, so a cycling or walking trip along the Ash is really one for the completists.
+That definitely describes me, so I had to do it!
+The ultimate reward for tackling it is the beautiful return route to Staines via the Thames Path.

 Blue = course of the River Ash, Red = circular cycle route